 Sacramento is a city located in Sacramento County California.
+Sacramento has a 2020 population of 531,285.
 It is also the county seat of Sacramento County.
-With a 2020 population of 525,398, it is the 6th largest city in California and the 36th largest city in the United States .
-Sacramento is currently growing at a rate of 1.13% annually and its population has increased by 12.63% since the most recent census, which recorded a population of 466,488 in 2010.
-Sacramento reached it's highest population of 525,398 in 2021.
-Spanning over 100 miles, Sacramento has a population density of 5,376 people per square mile.
+Sacramento is currently growing at a rate of 1.12% annually and its population has increased by 13.70% since the most recent census, which recorded a population of 467,286 in 2010.

 The average household income in Sacramento is $83,189 with a poverty rate of 16.57%.
 The median rental costs in recent years comes to $1,263 per month, and the median house value is $336,900.
 The median age in Sacramento is 34.5 years, 33.7 years for males, and 35.5 years for females.

 Sacramento is the capital of the state of California and the seat of government for Sacramento County.

 At the 2010 census, the population of Sacramento was 466,488.
 This population is estimated to have recently grown to just over 501,000 residents.
 The urban Sacramento area has a population of 1.44 million while the Sacramento metropolitan area -- which includes seven counties -- has an estimated population of 2.66 million.
 This is the fourth largest metro area in California after Los Angeles, San Francisco and San Diego, and the 27th largest in the United States.

 In 2002, the Civil Rights Project at Harvard University named Sacramento as America's Most Diverse City.
 Sacramento has one of the highest LGBT populations per capita, ranking 7th among major U.S. cities and third in California.
 About 10% of the population identifies as gay, lesbian, or bisexual.